syl20bnr/spacemacs-elpa-mirror/melpa/eacl-readme.txt

                                   "*.log"))
                        (add-to-list 'grep-find-ignored-files v)))))))

-GNU Grep, Emacs 24.3 and counsel (https://github.com/abo-abo/swiper) are required.
+GNU Grep v3.1+, Emacs v24.3 and Ivy (https://github.com/abo-abo/swiper)
+are required.

+On macOS:
-Please use HomeBrew (https://brew.sh/) to install GNU Grep on macOS.
+  - Use HomeBrew (https://brew.sh/) to install latest GNU Grep on macOS
-Then insert `(setq eacl-grep-program "ggrep")' into "~/.emacs".
+  - Insert `(setq eacl-grep-program "ggrep")' into "~/.emacs".
-The bundled "BSD Grep" on macOS is too outdated to use.
+  - Bundled "BSD Grep" is too outdated to use